One Snowy Night (Percy the Park Keeper): the cosiest chaos you can read at bedtime

 On the doorstep stands a squirrel that looked "very cold and miserable"...

-Of course, Percy invites it in and shares the warmth of his minuscule hut with the small mammal.
 Surprise, surprise... one by one, all the animals from the park's menagerie arrive during the night in search for a warm spot to survive the polar cold.

-Cover of A Tale from Percy's Park: One Snowy Night allows you to test a wide range of your "fffrrrreezzzing animal" voices, as two rabbits, a fox, a badger, a pair of ducks, a hedgehog and a whole family of mice parade into Percy's hut and make way for the small bed.
+You will have to perform the roles of two rabbits, a fox, a badger, a pair of ducks, a hedgehog and a whole family of mice, as they parade into Percy's hut and make their way straight for the small bed.

-All animals end up trying to sleep in the bed, alas they all tumble out of it because its too small.
 Panic ensues when a scratching, scraping sound is heard coming from the floorboards.

 After a loud creak, all hut dwellers run to find a place to hide...